 Ability to Keep Residents Mobile

-This indicates the percent of patients that maintained mobility over time.
-Optimizing mobility can be a good sign for residents' well-being.
+This indicates the percentage of residents who were able to retain mobility over time.
+Preserving mobility is often a great sign for residents' well-being.

 Short-term Care: Rehospitalizations

-This is a measure of the number of times residents are rehospitalized per 1,000 days of short-term resident care.
-Avoiding the hospital during rehabilitation is critical to restoring the physical well-being of patients.
+This metric measures the number of times residents are rehospitalized per thousand days of short-term resident care.
+Avoiding the hospital during rehabilitation is critical to restoring the physical abilities of patients.

 Short-term Care: ER Visits

 In Anberry Transitional Care, 9.83 Percentage of Patients

 This indicates the number of times residents are sent to the emergency room per thousand days of short-term patient care.
 There is a correlation between reduced emergency room visits and the quality of rehabilitation.

 Short-term Care: Facilitates Functional Improvement